Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Robo-advisors are also getting into some of the same micro-investing features.
 Stash and Clink also offer to round up your purchases and invest the spare change, while Robinhood, Fidelity, SoFi Invest, Stockpile, Betterment and others offer the ability to purchase fractional shares of stock with as little as $1.

 Keep an eye out for other fintech startups looking to break into the market in the coming months and years.

 Acorns rounds up your daily purchases to the next dollar and invests the excess into your choice of five diversified portfolios managed by the company.
 The portfolios vary in their goals and target investor profiles.

 There are no minimum account balances, and deposits and withdrawals are free.
 All you need to do to get started is link a bank account and provide ID, income information and your financial goals.

 Rather than charge a percentage-based management fee like other robo-advisors, Acorns assesses a flat $1 fee each month.

-The minimum deposit to open is just $5, and Stash charges a flat $1 monthly fee for its service.
+The minimum deposit to open is only $5, and Stash charges a flat $1 monthly fee for its service.

-Once linked to your bank account, you can take advantage of a limited amount of instant deposits, and there are no commissions on stocks, ETFs, options or cryptocurrencies.
+Once linked to your bank account, you can take advantage of a limited number of instant deposits, and there are no commissions on stocks, ETFs, options or cryptocurrencies.

-In addition, SoFi offers the automated goal-based investing of a robo-advisor.
-And it comes from a company that offers a much wider array of products as well, including loans, insurance and cash management.
+In addition, SoFi provides the automated goal-based investing of a robo-advisor.
+And it comes from a company that offers a much wider array of products, including loans, insurance and cash management.